If coaching intrigues you, then consider executive coaching as a field where you can make a significant impact.

-Executive coaches must possess some level of business competence (Brotman, Liberi & Wasylyshyn, 1998).
-The coach needs to have some understanding of financial, economic, and accounting principles to understand the financial pressures underlying the client’s decisions.
+Executive coaches must possess some level of business competence (Brotman, Liberi &, Wasylyshyn, 1998).
+The coach needs to have some understanding of financial, economic, and accounting principles to understand the various pressures underlying the client’s decisions.

-The coach must be able to obtain “buy-in” from all parties involved, including the client, but also the boss, and perhaps a representative from the human resources department, which is often involved in the development of clients.
+The coach must be able to obtain buy-in from all parties involved, including the client, but also the boss, and perhaps a representative from the human resources department, which is often involved in the development of executives.

 Many coaches do not have direct experience holding a corporate leadership position.
 For this reason, they must be able to learn on the job, and quickly.
 Executive coaches must be experts in understanding the motives of human behavior, and they must be politically savvy.
 Understanding how politics and relationships work in the workplace are often essential to helping their client navigate their day-to-day.